Best Brim Financial Credit Cards in Canada for 2026

 Brim credit cards can help take the sting out of larger purchases by offering installment plans.
 Any purchase of more than $500 qualifies.

-You can spread out the cost of your payments across 12, 16, 20, or 24 months for a one-time fee plus a monthly processing fee of 0.475% of the transaction amount.
+You can spread your payments over 12, 16, 20, or 24 months, with a one-time fee plus a monthly processing fee of 0.475% of the transaction amount.

 Be careful: Installment plans can make it easy to overextend yourself financially.
 It’s best to use these plans sparingly and avoid carrying a balance on your credit card.